 I`ve been an active music enthusiast for almost a decade, my passion for audio starting with the humble Klipsch S4`s that introduced me to the nuances of music.
 Although the S4`s aren’t outstanding by modern standards, I found myself starting to appreciate the intricacies to the songs I was listening to.
 This lead me to the Klipsch X10`s, the Phonak PFE232`s and eventually to the Sennheiser ie800`s before I started actively reviewing.

-I run my audio gear through my Fiio X7 II and Chord Mojo when at home, my HTC 10 during daily use and my iPod Nano 7G when running.
+I run my audio gear through my dedicated sources when at home, my HTC 10 during daily use and my iPod Nano 7G when running.
 I use my experience with similarly priced gear to objectively compare and evaluate products in my reviews since I believe comparison can provide a greater understanding of a particular equipment’s performance.
 Of note, I don`t use eQ since it can be hard to maintain a uniform profile across devices and I try to keep modding to a minimum (any modifications and effects will be noted in the review).
 I volume match all of my sources and use an inline switcher to compare between them for the most accurate impressions.

-I generally prefer a u-shaped sound that is close to neutral.
-I like a lot of detail and clarity but can appreciate a smooth, laid back sound.
-I’m not particularly treble sensitive so I may be more forgiving of brightness over darkness.
+I generally prefer a u-shaped sound with reasonable balance.
+I like a lot of detail and clarity but can appreciate a smooth, laid-back sound.
+I’m not particularly treble sensitive so I may be more forgiving of brightness than some other listeners.
 I will note if I use a different eartip/pad/cover during the review and describe the sound changes.

 In terms of musical taste, I listen to a very wide range of genres in several languages.
 I enjoy artists such as Radiohead, Frank Sinatra, Bowie and Elton John though I`m open to pretty much any genre.
 I play piano and guitar and similarly enjoy acoustic songs.
 I also listen to Korean and Japanese artists which gives me a better feel of different mastering styles.
 Of course, I can`t sum up my entire library with just a few artists, and my tastes in music will be subject to change over time just as much as anyone else.